chanchan098/Docs/eng.md

 |               CONTINUOUTS |
 | PERFECT <BR/> CONTINUOUTS |

+### Past tenses

+<span style='font-size: 16px;font-weight: 500'>Simple past</span>

+We use the simple past to show actions completed in the past, with no extra emphasis.

+<span style='font-size: 16px;font-weight: 500'>Past perfect</span>

+shows that one past action happened <u>earlier than</u> another one.

+- She had arrived at the office before she realized it was Sunday.

+<span style='font-size: 16px;font-weight: 500'>Past continuous</span>

+to show an <u>ongoing action</u> in the past, especially if the action <u>was interrupted</u> by another action.
+It’s also used for habitual actions that occurred in the past but not in the present.

+<span style='font-size: 16px;font-weight: 500'>Past perfect continuous</span>

+used just like the past perfect tense, except it describes ongoing actions that happened in the past instead of a one-time occurence.
+It’s often used with the words when, until, and before <u>to connect it to another past action.</u>

+Before he got his first job as a writer, he had been working as a proofreader.

+I had been living on my friend’s couch for a year until they kicked me out.

+### Present tenses

+<span style='font-size: 16px;font-weight: 500'>Simple present</span>

 ## Future in the past

 https://www.englishpage.com/verbpage/futureinpast.html

 https://topenglishgrammar.com/future-in-the-past/

 <span style='font-size: 16px;font-weight: 500'>How to use it?</span>
 We use the Future in the Past to shape the future of the past.
 To show <u>the future from the perspective of the past</u>.

 # Conditionals